Edited by Paul Juliano, MD

 When considering an ankle fusion, it is important to assess the joints surrounding the ankle joint, including the subtalar joint and the talonavicular joint (See Figure 2).
 The reason for this is that these joints will be subject to more motion and more force once the ankle joint has been fused.
 The status of these joints is important in assessing how successful an ankle fusion is likely to be.
 If these joints have full range of motion and no evidence of arthritis, good results can be expected with a successful ankle fusion.
 If there is significant arthritis or stiffness involving these joints, then the results of an ankle fusion may be less predictable.

-The ankle fusion is performed by removing any remaining cartilage from the upper and lower bones in the ankle, the tibial and talar surfaces of the ankle joint.
+The ankle fusion is performed by removing any remaining cartilage from the upper and lower bones in the ankle – the tibial and talar surfaces of the ankle joint.
 The underlying bone is then prepared with a combination of instruments to create fresh bony surfaces that can knit together in a similar manner to the way a fracture would heal.
-These surfaces are then fixed in position with strong screws or plates (Figure 1).
+These surfaces are then fixed in position with strong screws or plates (Figure 1 and 2).
 The actual position of the ankle joint is critical in performing a successful ankle fusion.
 The joint should be positioned in neutral dorsiflexion (right angles to the lower leg) and in slight hindfoot valgus (the heel angled slightly to the outside).
 This allows the most motion through the surrounding joints and allows the patient to walk as normally as possible.

 It is common to augment the ankle fusion with bone graft.
 This can be taken from the patient (autograft) just below the knee or from the pelvis.
 The cellular elements in the bone graft help improve the chance of the rate of ankle fusion.